mumble-voip/mumble-www/hugo/content/documentation/administration/acl/index.md

 ![Screenshot of ACL dialog](screenshot-channel-acl.jpg)

 The Access Control *List* can have multiple rules.
-Rules may be inherited from parent channels - displayed in italics - or defined on this channel.
+Rules may be inherited from parent channels - displayed in italics - or defined on the edited channel.

 Permission are evaluated from top to bottom. (*Allow* and *deny* may be overwritten further down.)